afnanc/afnanc/README.md

 ### Hi there 👋 I'm Afnan

 I'm a second year Computer Science student.
-Please take a look at my repositories below.
+Please have a look at my repositories below.
+Enjoy.

 Environment: MacOS, Windows

 <!--